imy222/WebAPI/README.md

 ```

 ### Patch Requests
 The Patch endpoint can be used to update either the Question or Punchline of the joke.
-In the real world, it would not make sense to update just the Question or Punchline of one joke object, but the point was to learn how to create a Patch Request.
-This Patch request requires and Id and a request body in the form of a Json Patch document.
+In the real world, it would not make sense to update just the Question or Punchline of one joke object, but I wanted to learn how to create a Patch Request, so I included this request on the controller.
+This Patch request requires an Id and a request body in the form of a Json Patch document.
-An example of a curl command to update one of the property of the joke with ID no 4 would be:
+An example of a curl command to update one of the property of the joke with ID no 3 would be:

 ```
 curl -X 'PATCH' \